sanand0/codesimilarity/README.md

 | mul.py  | add2.py |   0.053 |
 | mul.py  | add1.py |   0.000 |

+## Improvements

+- Normalize f-strings to `"FSTRING"`.
+Treat their `{expr}` parts as `"ID"`.
+- Drop module/class/function docstrings via an AST pass.
+- For large cohorts, replace full shingle sets with a [winnowed fingerprint](https://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf) (hash k-grams, slide a window, keep minima).
+This keeps recall for longer matches while drastically shrinking memory/time.
+Then compare fingerprints.
+For simplicity, hash each k-gram with `blake2b(digest_size=8)` and winniw with window size w ~ k.

 ## Development

 This repository is not published on PyPI.
 Develop and test locally: